GiuliaPaggini/Time-Series-Forecasting/README.md

-# On the granularity of data: a comparison between classical and deep learning approaches for time series forecasting
+# On the granularity of data: a Comparison between Classical and Deep Learning approaches for Time Series Forecasting
-This repository will cointain all the code and files used for my final paper work.
-Time series analysis is the core of the project, in particular ARIMA, LSTM and Transformer models are compared across three financial datasets with different granularities.
+This repository contains all the support material I have used for my final work.
+Time series analysis is the core of the project, in particular ARIMA and SARIMA, LSTM and Transformer models are compared across three financial datasets with different granularities.
+The repo is organized as follows:

 1)Datasets
-  - AAPL Stock Price
+  - AAPL Stock Price : daily frequency
-  - NASDAQ 100 Index
+  - NASDAQ 100 Index : minute frequency
-  - WTI Crude Oil Price
+  - WTI Crude Oil Price : monthly frequency

 2)Final paper link: https://www.overleaf.com/project/63f61fd58fcc2803bc84841d